Skip to main content

 How it works

 Carbon is absorbed from the atmosphere by trees as they grow.
-Planting more trees in the right places is a vital method of capturing carbon.
-New woodlands in Scotland can also provide many other benefits to the environment and local communities.
+We can measure exactly how much new woodlands sequester through regular monitoring and checks over their lifetime.
+Planting more trees in the right places and helping trees regenerate naturally can also provide many benefits to wildlife and local communities.

-About 1/5th of Scotland's land is made up of peatlands.
+About 1/5 of Scotland's land is made up of peatlands.
 These areas store a huge amount of carbon in their soils - 25 times more than all the trees and plants in the UK put together!
-However, when peatlands are damaged, they release this carbon pack into the atmosphere.
-The vast majority of Scotland’s peatlands need restoration work to prevent these emissions and protect these important habitats.
+However, when peatlands are damaged, they release this carbon back into the atmosphere.
+The vast majority of Scotland’s peatlands are eroding and need restoration work to reduce carbon emissions and protect these important habitats.

 Young trees surrounded by plastic guard tubes to protect them as they grow